-A Biographical Overview Of The Entrepreneurial And Investment Expertise That Shaped Financial Mentor.
+A Biographical Overview of Todd Tresidder, the Entrepreneurial and Investment Expertise That Shaped Financial Mentor

 You've probably noticed how self-proclaimed financial experts have biographical pages filled with credentials and achievements designed to impress you.
 This page is no different… at least in the beginning.
 Todd Tresidder's background includes:

 - B.A. in Economics from University of California at Davis